Volunteering with Community Services

 Applicants will be called for a screening interview upon receipt of a completed volunteer application, and when there is a position available.

 2. Criminal Record Check

 Following a successful screening interview, a Criminal Record Check (with a Vulnerable Sector Screening request) satisfactory to the City of Winnipeg will be required.
 View details on the Criminal Record Check process.

 All applicants must provide the Community Services Department with a copy of their Criminal Record Check Certificate.
 Applicants must bring the original copy of the Criminal Record Check Certificate to the Community Services Department; a copy of the Criminal Record Check Certificate will be made and the original returned to the applicant.
 Criminal Record Checks cannot be more than three months old.

 3. Volunteer Placement

-Once the screening interview and Criminal Record Check is complete, the applicant's name will be forwarded to the Program Lead who is responsible for coordinating and scheduling volunteers for their respective positions.
-The applicant will be contacted by the Program Lead and provided with information concerning their placement, orientation, supervision, evaluation and scheduled hours.
+Once the screening interview and Criminal Record Check is complete, the applicant will be provided with information from the Program Lead concerning their placement, orientation, supervision, evaluation and scheduled hours.